-The red-roof town of Flores, on an island surrounded by the waters of Lago Petén Itzá, is on the site of the ancient city of Tatyasal.
+The red-roof town of Flores, on an island in the waters of Lago Petén Itzá connected to the mainland by a main road, is on the site of the ancient city of Tatyasal.
 This was the region's last unconquered outpost of Mayan civilization, until finally falling to the Spanish in 1697.
 The conquerors destroyed the city's huge pyramids.

 Today, from afar the provincial capital looks like a toy village neatly assembled; up close it has narrow streets lined with buildings in buttermint pastels, and flowers spilling over balconies, making every corner photogenic.
 There's a central square presided over by a colonial church, and the pint-sized motorized tuk-tuks give you a real sense of being elsewhere.
 Touristy, yes, but still charming.